junxit/us-congress-code/title-42/chapter-6a/sec-247d-6b.md

 ### Change of Name

 Committee on Government Reform of House of Representatives changed to Committee on Oversight and Government Reform of House of Representatives by House Resolution No. 6, One Hundred Tenth Congress, Jan.
 5, 2007.
+Committee on Oversight and Government Reform of House of Representatives changed to Committee on Oversight and Reform of House of Representatives by House Resolution No. 6, One Hundred Sixteenth Congress, Jan.
+9, 2019.

 ### Effective Date of 2002 Amendment